The Dark Side of the Moon (Nikon D850 shooting techniques)

 Shooting Technique for Sunset Arch: Nikon D850, 20mm (foreground focus shift; ISO 64, f/4.5, 0.4 seconds) (star stack; ISO 1250, f/2.8, 13.0 seconds)

 8 AM that morning we broke camp and started the 40 mile drive back on a rocky and sandy ‘washboard’ road when the Pink Floyd song Dark Side of the Moon started.
 That song captured my feelings of the exotic, dark and dangerous, the uncertainty and expectations of the files that I took that night and the previous nine days.

-Sunset Arch was the last shooting location of the trip.
-A trip where I got to experience the 4x4 Jeep life, primitive camping, and the shovel.
-Across Southern Utah and Northern Arizona, lots of driving thru deep sand and driving over big rocks.
-We put 1,786 miles on each Jeep over 9 days, thankfully about 70% of the time it was on asphalt.
+Sunset Arch was the last shooting location of a trip where we got to experience the 4x4 Jeep life of driving thru deep sand and over large rocks, primitive camping and a shovel.
+Over 9 days, we put 1,786 miles on each Jeep, thankfully about 70% of that was over asphalt.

 Shooting technique at Mile Post 13: Nikon D850, ISO 64, 24-70mm @ 70mm, f/9.0, 1/125 second, two shot vertical pan